lholman/TechnicalTesting/Test-Automation.md

 * Provide instructions on how to run your tests for the technical exercise, clarity and accuracy of these instructions is important, please create a README file containing the instructions

 ### Choice of tools

-You can solve the technical test using any tools of choice, we use tools such as:
+You can solve the technical test using your tools of choice, our technology stack looks something like this:
-* Visual Studio
-* SpecFlow
-* Coded UI
+* AWS
-* Selenium WebDriver
+* LAMP
-* Protractor
+* React

 ## Technical Questions
 Please provide all technical questions in a markdown file